Table of contents

 - Drug-induced lupus – a lupus-like disease caused by certain prescription drugs

 People with lupus may have a family history of the disease or other immune disorders, a reason why people believe lupus is genetic, or heritable.
 The condition usually progresses in relapses.
 Between relapses, there may be long phases in which the disease is not active or only slightly active.
 Particularly characteristic of lupus is butterfly erythema, a redness that extends symmetrically from the bridge of the nose to the zygomatic and cheek regions.

-Lupus can affect people of all ages, including children.
+The condition can affect people of all ages, including children.
 However, women of childbearing age (15 to 44 years) are at higher risk than the general population.
 In fact, 9 out of 10 people with lupus are women.
 Overall, women are generally ten times more likely than men to develop lupus.

 Recent national estimates of prevalence and incidence are not available for systemic lupus.
-Lack of data can be contributed to the fact that SLE is relatively uncommon, is difficult to diagnose, and is not a reportable disease.
-There are no recent studies to determine if SLE prevalence or incidence are changing over time.
+Experts attribute lack of data to the fact that SLE is relatively uncommon, is difficult to diagnose, and is not a reportable disease.
+No recent studies determine SLE prevalence or incidence behavior over time.

 A conservative estimate from 2008 suggests a prevalence of 161,000 with definite SLE and 322,000 with definite or probable SLE.

-Certain ethnic groups, including Black, Asian/Pacific Islander, and Hispanic populations, are more susceptible to developing lupus and at higher risk of developing more severe symptoms.
-Lupus also appears to be more prevalent in Native American populations, with earlier ages of onset, higher rates of autoantibodies, and different clinical patterns than other populations.
+Certain ethnic groups, including African American, Asian/Pacific Islander, and Hispanic populations, are more susceptible to developing lupus and at higher risk of developing more severe symptoms.
+The condition also appears to be more prevalent in Native American populations, with earlier ages of onset, higher rates of autoantibodies, and different clinical patterns than other populations.

-According to the CDC and National Center for Health Statistics, SLE was identified as the underlying cause of death for an average of 1,176 deaths per year from 2010–2016.
+According to the CDC and National Center for Health Statistics, doctors identified SLE as the underlying cause of death for an average of 1,176 deaths per year from 2010–2016.

 The symptoms of lupus are different for each individual.
 They may come on suddenly or gradually and range from mild to severe.
 Many people experience episodes, or flares, in which symptoms grow worse for a time before improving or even disappearing.